HaxeFlixel/flixel-docs/documentation/00_getting_started/04-HaxeDevelop.html.md

 title: "HaxeDevelop"
 ```

-[HaxeDevelop](https://haxedevelop.org/) is a distribution of FlashDevelop optimized for Haxe development.
+HaxeDevelop is a distribution of FlashDevelop optimized for Haxe development.
 Is a free and open source (MIT license) source code editor and offers great and fast code completion & code generation, project compilation & debugging, plenty of project templates.
 It's one of the most popular Haxe IDEs.
 See their [wiki]( http://www.flashdevelop.org/wikidocs/index.php) for more information.
+The website is down, so you  wont be able to download it until the website is fixed.

 ### Installing HaxeFlixel